- Born: 1973

 - Fully Represented SOUNZ Composer

-Michael Norris is a Wellington-based composer, software programmer and music theorist.
-He holds composition degrees from Victoria University of Wellington and City University, London, and is currently Senior Lecturer in Composition at Te Kōkī, New Zealand School of Music.
-He is recipient of the 2001 Mozart Fellowship and the 2003 Douglas Lilburn Prize, a nationwide competition for orchestral composers.
-He has participated in composition courses featuring leading composers such as Peter Eötvös, Alvin Lucier, Christian Wolff and Kaija Saariaho.
+Michael Norris is a composer, software developer and music theorist.
+He teaches composition, sonic arts and post-tonal music theory at Te Kōkī New Zealand School of Music and is editor of Wai-te-ata Music Press and Co-Director of Stroma New Music Ensemble.
+He is the recipient of the 2001 Mozart Fellowship, the 2003 Douglas Lilburn Prize, the 2010 Trans-Tasman Composers Award, the 2012 CANZ Trust Fund Award, and the 2014 SOUNZ Contemporary Award.
+He has participated in composition courses featuring composers such as Peter Eötvös, Alvin Lucier, Christian Wolff and Kaija Saariaho.

 |dirty pixels for piano trio|